Carefully repot into well-draining son. Eventually it will need a larger pot - or plant it in the ground in suitable areas.

-If the temperature tends to get over about 90 degrees in the summer, it's a good idea to give it some midday shade.
+If the temperature regularly gets over about 85-90 degrees in the summer, it's a good idea to give it some afternoon shade.
 If the leaves ever wilt too much, simply give it some more shade.
 Keep in mind that Cherimoya has naturally droopy-looking leaves.

 For more info on growing Cherimoya, see : http://www.crfg.org/pubs/ff/cherimoya.html